 Kelley holds a Bachelor of Arts from the University of Notre Dame and a Masters of Arts in Environmental Policy from American University, School for International Service.
 Email Kelley.

-Mike Running serves as the Communications and Outreach Manager at the Coalition of Oregon Land Trusts.
-He graduated from the University of Oregon with a BS in Political Science in 1999, then a Master’s in Community and Regional Planning in 2002 also from U of O. He began working for the McKenzie River Trust, a local land trust based in Eugene, in October of 2000.
+Mike Running serves as the part-time Administrative Coordinator for COLT (among other duties).
+From 2014-2018, he was our Communications and Outreach Manager before beginning a graduate program at Portland State University in counseling in the Fall of 2017.
+Mike graduated from the University of Oregon with a BS in Political Science in 1999, then a Master’s in Community and Regional Planning in 2002 also from U of O. He began working for the McKenzie River Trust, a local land trust based in Eugene, in October of 2000.
 He eventually became the Managing Director, helping to expand the scope and mission of the organization into all of Lane and Douglas Counties.
-After giving one year’s notice, Mike left the organization to become a Buddhist monk in January 2005.
-He lived in monasteries both in California and Missouri from 2005 until 2011 when he moved to Taiwan in order to study Chinese intensely.
-After becoming proficient in Chinese, Mike entered a graduate program in Buddhist Studies in Taiwan, the first westerner at this particular college for monastics.
-After spending many months in reflection and consultation, in December 2013 Mike decided to leave monastic life and return to his home state of Oregon.
-Currently he has been enjoying reconnecting with friends, family, and former colleagues in the land trust community.
-He particularly enjoys reconnecting with the beauty of Oregon on his bicycle.
-Email Mike.